open-risk/awesome-sustainable-finance/README.md

 # Awesome Sustainable Finance

-A curated list of sustainable finance resources.
-The focus of the list is on code (tools, libraries, frameworks etc.) that fairly directly support any type of sustainable finance effort and open data that are useful in a sustainable finance context.
+A curated list of open source Sustainable Finance resources.

+The focus of the list is on *code* (tools, libraries, frameworks etc.) that fairly directly support any type of sustainable finance effort.
+Additionally, any *open data* that are useful in a sustainable finance context.

 ![Solarpunk Flag](./Solarpunk_Flag.png)
 Image Credit: StarwallOfRadical.town, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons

 [How To Contribute](CONTRIBUTING.md)

 ## Contents

-As the list grows we may introduce more / different sub-categories.
-The current classification is as follows:
+The current classification is as follows (As the list grows we may introduce more / different sub-categories):

 - [Open Source Frameworks](#open-source-frameworks)
   - [Climate Finance](#climate-finance)